ahmadiehsan/personal_docs/docs/software/applications/elasticsearch/dsl_query_contexts.md

 ## Filter

-In a filter context, a query clause answers the question “**Does this document match this query clause?**” The answer is a simple Yes or No — no scores are calculated.
+In a filter context, a query clause answers the question "**Does this document match this query clause?**" The answer is a simple Yes or No — no scores are calculated.
 Filter context is mainly used for filtering structured data, e.g.

 - Does this timestamp fall into the range of 2015 to 2016?